fireundubh/playwithfire/unity/turning-a-release-build-into-a-debug-build.md

 > Most GOG builds still use Steamworks, if the game is available on Steam.
 {.is-warning}

-1. Create a file in the game's executable folder named `steam_appid.txt`
+1. Create a file in the game's executable folder named `steam_appid.txt`.
 2. In that file, enter the game's Steam AppID only.
 The Steam AppID for any game can be found in the game's Steam store page URL, or at SteamDB.
 3. Save the file.